-State Insurance Company (SIC) Limited on Monday launched its long awaited Initial Public Offer (IPO) with an unrestricted open cash offer of 97,822,500 ordinary shares of no par value representing 50 percent of Government of Ghana's stake in the company.
+State Insurance Company (SIC) Limited has launched its long awaited Initial Public Offer (IPO) with an unrestricted open cash offer of 97,822,500 ordinary shares of no par value representing 50 percent of Government of Ghana's stake in the company.

 Dr Anthony Akoto-Osei, Minister of State at the Ministry of Finance and Economic Planning who launched the offer, announced government's preparedness to offload an additional 10 percent of its stake in the event of an over-subscription.

-Of the total shares on offer, 10 percent has been earmarked for SIC employees at a price of 30 Ghana Pesewas per share under an Employee Ownership Plan whilst the remaining 90 percent goes to the general public at the same price per share.
+Of the total shares on offer, 10 percent has been earmarked for the employees of SIC at a price of 30 Ghana Pesewas per share under an Employee Ownership Plan whilst the remaining 90 percent goes to the general public at the same price per share.

 The offer, which span December 03 to 21, 2007, is expected to generate 29.35 million Ghana Cedis from the sale of the 97,822,500 shares to Government.

-This would increase the market capitalisation to GH¢58.69 million.
+This would increase the market capitalisation to 58.69 million Ghana Cedis.